matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 In addition, just the kinds of things you'll be able to talk about for dispatch, are categorically different with logic than they are with pattern matching.
 Pattern matching is this little structural thing.
 It's really branching in the realm of the programmer's decision.
 Right?
 If you had predicate dispatch and a logic system, you could be doing branching in the realm of the business person's decision process, and you'd be able to show them the logic part of the program and say, "Is this what you meant?"
 And they'll be able to say, "Sure".
 If you show them a pattern match and say, "Is this what you meant?"
 What are they gonna say?
 "Did you just tell me to ..?"
 Right?
 That's what they're gonna say.

 So, I think this stuff is completely awesome.
-I'd love to see people help out David and Ambrose, in taking what they've made and applying it, giving the feedback from using it, so they can work on the underpinnings.
+I'd love to see people help out David and Ambrose, in taking what they've made and applying it, giving them feedback from using it, so they can work on the underpinnings.
 And because there's so many areas where you can apply logic.
 And it really does lift your program up a whole level towards being more declarative.
 So this is a fantastic addition to Clojure.

 ## Parallelism